The CineComedies Lab 2022

 Sponsor of the CineComedies Lab

-The Belgian writer and director Benoît Mariage was the sponsor of the4th edition of the CineComedies Lab.
+Belgian screenwriter and director Benoît Mariage was the patron of the4th edition of the CineComedies Lab.

-Benoît Mariage made his directorial debut for Strip-Teasethe famous RTBF magazine.
-At the same time, he produces and directs numerous documentaries, mainly in Africa.
-At the age of 36, he made his first fiction film, Le Signaleur, a short film that received the Grand Prix de la Semaine de la Critique in Cannes in 1997.
-His first feature film, Les Convoyeurs Attendent (1998), was selected́ at the Directors’ Fortnight and won awards at numerous international festivals.
+Benoît Mariage started out as a director for Strip-Tease, the famous RTBF magazine.
+At the same time, he produced and directed a number of documentaries, mainly in Africa.
+At the age of 36, he shot his first feature film, Le Signaleur, a short that won the Grand Prix de la Semaine de la Critique at Cannes in 1997.
+His first feature, Les Convoyeurs Attendent (1998), was selected́ at the Directors’ Fortnight and won awards at numerous international festivals.
 This was followed by L’Autre (2003), Cow-Boy (2008) and Les Rayures du Zèbre (2013).
 His latest film, Habib, was released in autumn 2022.

-How did you perceive the CineComedies Lab before participating?
+How did you perceive the CineComedies Lab before taking part?

 Is the CineComedies Lab useful?

-Yes !
-I met the authors at the beginning of the residency, I saw them again at the end.
-Between the two, they were supported and accompanied by Fadette Drouard.
-In Liège, I found them to have an invigorating and positive energy.
-One of the difficulties of writing is the solitude, the depressing side of being alone in front of your computer without being able to share.
-With the CineComedies Lab, writers can interact while working, live in buddy intimacy.
-I felt they were happy with the experience, and I have no doubt that in the future they will rely on each other for other projects.
+Yes!
+I met the authors at the beginning of the residency, and saw them again at the end.
+In between, they had been supported and accompanied by Fadette Drouard.
+In Liège, I found their energy invigorating and positive.
+One of the difficulties of writing is solitude, the slightly depressing aspect of being alone in front of your computer without being able to share.
+With the CineComedies Lab, writers can interact with each other while they’re working, and enjoy the intimacy of friends.
+I felt they were happy with the experience, and I have no doubt that in the future, they’ll be relying on each other for other projects.
 I’m curious to see, in a year’s time, which of them will have moved on to production.

-Any advice for those who would like to start writing a comedy script?
+Any advice for those who want to start writing a comedy script?

 YANN MARCHET

 “From the very first edition, we wanted to showcase the diverse talents of the comedy world.
-The forgotten ones, the big names, the little nuggets,” he recalls.
+The forgotten ones, the big names, the little nuggets”, he recalls.
 “As we also wanted to be in touch with the present, we added a few previews.
-Then there was the future: starting in 2019, we imagined a writing residency for the talents of tomorrow.
+Then there’s the future: starting in 2019, we’ve imagined a writing residency for the talents of tomorrow.
 A setting and time for authors to create their projects.
 A time to share, too.
 A good comedy is easier to miss than a drama: we had to put all the chances on their side.”

-After the Rencontres professionnelles de 2021, attended by Fadette Drouard, our director of writing, Philippe Reynaert excelled in his matchmaking activity by introducing us to the Fab Four of the FIFCL.
-They quickly agreed to help us give the CineComedies Lab a European scope… starting with Belgium, to work with people who speak the same language as us!
-In addition, Belgium has a tradition of humor, strong, particular and singular at the same time.
+After the Rencontres professionnelles de 2021, attended by Fadette Drouard, our director of writing, Philippe Reynaert excelled in his matchmaking role by introducing us to the Fab Four of the FIFCL.
+They quickly agreed to help us give the CineComedies Lab a European dimension… starting with Belgium, to work with people who speak the same language as us!
+What’s more, in Belgium there’s a tradition of humor that’s strong, particular and singular.
 The strange thing is that Belgium produces more dramas than comedies, and its comedians come to work in France…

 What do you retain from this first collaboration?
-What do you expect from the following?
+What do you hope to see in the future?

-What will be the major challenges for comedy cinema in the years to come?
+What are the major challenges facing comedy cinema in the years ahead?

 What makes a good comedy is first and foremost the quality of the story, and the ability to surprise and stand out from the crowd.
-It must be well written, too, to sublimate the acting.
-The problem with most of the scenarios is that they are not finished enough, due to lack of time.
-Of audacity too, sometimes.
+It must also be well-written, to sublimate the acting.
+The problem with most screenplays is that they’re not done well enough, for lack of time.
+And sometimes they’re not bold enough.
 Comedy is a transgressive genre that goes against the politically correct.
-And that seems to be more difficult at the moment: artists are censoring themselves, instead of being free in their language and countering a certain type of thinking in a funny, light-hearted way.
+And that seems to be more difficult these days: artists are censoring themselves, instead of being free in their language and countering a certain type of thinking in a funny, light-hearted way.

-I’m convinced that a comedy should be watched by more than one person.
-It is not an individual art, it is a moment of sharing.
-Comedy is therefore a way of attracting the public back into the theaters.
-Laughing together is the leitmotiv of our festival.
-A comical scene will not have the same impact depending on whether you see it alone in your living room or in a room full of spectators.
+I’m convinced that a comedy should be watched together.
+It’s not an individual art, it’s a moment of sharing.
+So comedy is a way of attracting audiences back to the theater.
+Laughing together is the leitmotif of our festival.
+A comedy scene won’t have the same impact depending on whether you see it alone in your living room or in a room full of spectators.

 Winner – Angie & Cie

-Vanessa Le Reste started her career as a scriptwriter (continuity) for several feature films and TV series.
+Vanessa Le Reste began her career as a scripte (continuity) for several feature films and TV series.

-I had a project, developed into a series, which I really liked, but which didn’t come to fruition, as if it was missing something.
-I didn’t have much distance left when I found out about the Lab announcement.
-I thought “what if I made it into a feature film, or a unit?
+I had a project, developed as a series, that I really liked, but it didn’t come to fruition, as if something was missing.
+I didn’t have much distance left when I saw the Lab announcement.
+I thought “what if I made a feature film out of it, or a one-off?
 I rewrote it, sent it in and was selected.

 How did the residency go?